wp-plugins/robo-gallery/readme.txt

 In gallery settings you can find general settings section where you can turn on/off thumbnails border.
 Also you can customize there style of the border, namely width, color and style of the thumbnail borders

-= Do you have some limits for images amount in gallery? =

-No, we don't have any limits for amount of the images in gallery

 = How to set description text below image in the lightbox?  =

 In gallery settings you can find lightbox section and if you need to show description of the images below images in the lightbox you need to select text source in lightbox settings from defined values.

-= How to define custom link for some gallery images? =

-Every gallery image have additional fields where you can define custom link, title, description.
-All this options you can find in gallery images manager, inside general gallery settings

 = How to change spacing between thumbnails? =